adaoraeneje/wireframing/README.md

 ### 4. Functionality
 Functionality represents how the user interacts with the interface — even in a basic form.
 **Example:** A wireframe might include a button labeled “Book Now” that shows what happens when clicked (like a pop-up or next step).
 This helps visualize what actions are possible on the page.

+## Types of Wireframes

+Wireframes can be created in different levels of detail depending on the stage of the design process.
+The two most common types are:

+### Low-Fidelity Wireframes

+These are simple and quick sketches or digital outlines that focus on the basic layout and structure without any detailed design elements.
+They are often black and white and use placeholders for images and text.

+**When to use:**
+- In the early stages of a project
+- When brainstorming layout ideas
+- To get fast feedback from stakeholders

+**Example:**
+A rough sketch showing a header, sidebar, and content blocks with boxes labeled "Image" or "Text."

+### High-Fidelity Wireframes

+These are more detailed and polished wireframes that closely resemble the final product.
+They include actual content, specific fonts, spacing, images, and sometimes interactivity (like clickable buttons in tools like Figma).

+**When to use:**
+- In the later stages of design
+- Before prototyping or development
+- To show how the final product will look and feel

+**Example:**
+A realistic mockup with full color, icons, actual text, and a working navigation menu.

+---

+## What Type of Wireframe Is This?

+The wireframe in this [Figma design](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f&t=vOPs5wmQPU10afDK-0) is a **High-Fidelity Wireframe**.

+It includes:
+- Detailed UI elements (buttons, icons, and images)
+- Real or placeholder text
+- A visually polished layout
+- Proper spacing, fonts, and colors
+- Clear interaction flow

+High-fidelity wireframes like this are typically used in the later stages of the design process to help developers and stakeholders visualize the final product more accurately before development begins.